Potential-Dynamics/projectANTHeartRateMonitor/README.md

 ### Acknowledgments

 This project utilizes the [openant](https://github.com/Tigge/openant) library for ANT+ communication.
-Special thanks to the contributors of openant for their work.